 Eunkyoung (Kyoung) Choi

-I am particularly interested in answering to the following questions by using econometric and machine learning models:
+I am particularly interested in addressing the following questions using econometric and machine learning approaches:

-- How did and will extreme weather events change agricultural production in the context of hazards, exposure, and vulnerability (risk)?
+• How have, and how will, extreme climate events affect agricultural production in the context of hazards, exposure, and vulnerability (risk)?

-- How do meterological, climate, and agricultural drivers attribute yield losses from extreme weather events?
+• How do meterological, climate, and agricultural drivers contribute to yield losses from extreme climate events?

 📚 My Current Research Foci📚